-- Taxis can be pricey and they arent the most friendly at times.
+- Taxis can be pricey, and they aren’t the friendliest at times.

-- Organized Tours inclulde pick-up/drop-off with the cost usually.
-The best part, is that you are accompanied by a professional guide.
+- Organized Tours include pick-up/drop-off with the cost usually.
+The best part is a professional guide accompanies you.

-- Driving yourself.
-This is what we did and it was quick.
-There are parking garages nearby and some streeet parking.
+- Are you driving yourself?
+This is what we did, and it was quick.
+There are parking garages nearby and some street parking.

 - Public Transportation.
-There are buses that reach the area but there are many complications and it is lengthy.
+Some buses reach the area, but there are many complications, and it is lengthy.
 They have limited hours as well.
 You can pick them up in the Piazza Indipendenza.
 The buses are the AST bus and the AMAT 389 bus.
-These can change so verify before boarding.
+These can change, so verify before boarding.

 Planning a visit to Italy?
 Check out our Italy Travel Guide